 Most job seekers would like to know the best techniques for negotiating a good salary.
-Over 80 percent of job offers that prospective employees receive are open to negotiation; however, only a small percentage of prospective employees actually negotiate their salary.
+Over 80 percent of job offers prospective employees receive can be open to negotiation.
+Only a small percentage of prospective employees actually negotiate their salary.

 There is nothing inappropriate about trying to get the best salary package possible for the hard work you will put into a new job.
 Here are a few tips you can use to make the negotiating process easier.

 Do not go into a job interview thinking the first topic of discussion will be salary.
 The only time you can discuss salary is after you have been given an absolute offer.
 You have more bargaining power when a company has decided to hire you.

 Never put in an absolute salary number on the job application.
 Otherwise, you will end up restricting yourself.

 One of the dreaded interview questions for many is, what is your current salary?

 Many large companies, including Amazon, banned asking this salary question in an interview.

 Knowing how much you’re worth, in terms of the skills you possess, is important.
 Do your homework.
 It is your responsibility to know how much other organizations pay for a comparable position with the same amount of experience.